Rhonda Berry : Associate Artist

-Her music has been performed in 2008 International Congress on Women in Music, Beijing (China), at the ISCM 2005 World Music Days, Zagreb (Croatia), a concert in Nürnberg, Germany and at the Jihlava Choral Festival.
-A work for flute at the Kalvfestival, Sweden in August, 2009, a choral work, Communion in Wellington, NZ in 2010, and piano works, Shades of Green and Trivet, were performed in Nürnberg, Germany in 2010.
+Her music has been performed in 2008 International Congress on Women in Music, Beijing (China), at the ISCM 2005 World Music Days, Zagreb (Croatia), a concert in Nürnberg, Germany, and at the Jihlava Choral Festival.
+Works performed overseas include a composition for flute at the Kalvfestival, Sweden, in August 2009, a choral work, Communion, in Wellington, NZ, in 2010, and piano works Shades of Green and Trivet in Nürnberg, Germany in 2010.

 Currently she is represented in the library of Archiv Frau und Musik, Germany, and the library of the Australian Music Centre.
 Choral music and music for voice are her special interest and she aims to portray in music the people, environment and lifestyle of the area where she lives.
 Words by Australian poets feature largely in her repertoire.